Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 Stable BI cost efficiencyHigherLower

-Your consulting partner should not just quote implementation cost.
-They should show how they will control warehouse spend after go-live.
+A consulting partner shouldn’t just quote implementation cost - they should show how they’ll control warehouse spend after go-live.

 Redshift binds you more tightly to AWS